atbaker/tweetcheck/README.md

 1. Copy `.env_example` to `.env_prod`, and supply the correct API keys (email me if you want them)
 1. Run `docker-compose -f docker-compose/prod.yml up -d`
 1. Run two commands to migrate and configure the database:
-  - `docker-compose run django python manage.py migrate`
+  - `docker-compose -f docker-compose/prod.yml run django python manage.py migrate`
-  - `docker-compose run django python manage.py setup_initial_data`
+  - `docker-compose -f docker-compose/prod.yml run django python manage.py setup_initial_data`

 If everything goes smoothly, you should see output like this: